CephalofairGames/gloomhaven2e-faq/index.md

 **Personal Quest 15, Conclusion section 128.2** <span class="hidden">When this PQ is completed do not read your class' normal retirement section at all (this also means you will not add the corresponding class retirement events).
 You will instead add events related to this PQ.</span>

-**Personal Quest 16, The Perfect Poison** <span class="hidden">If all Poison Daggers are owned by other players, they can sell one immediately to make it available for you to gain.</span>
+**Personal Quest 16, The Perfect Poison** <span class="hidden">If all Poison Daggers are owned by other players, they can sell one immediately to make it available for you to gain.
+The enemy needs to actually be poisoned afterwards to count for this PQ; if it was blocked (for example) by Safeguard, it would not count towards completion.</span>

 **Personal Quest 17, Living on the Edge** The conclusion section (47.4) mistakenly has the Two Minis icon instead of the Lightning Bolts icon.
 The Lightning Bolts icon on the PQ card is correct.

 **Personal Quest 19, Martial Study** The conclusion section (67.2) mistakenly has the Lightning Bolts icon instead of the Angry Face icon.
 The Angry Face icon on the PQ card is correct.

+**Personal Quest 20, Piety in All Things** <span class="hidden">Free donations, due to a perk or other effect, will not count towards this PQ's completion.
+The total gold donation is important, not the number of donations.</span>

 **Personal Quest 22, Trophy Hunt** The conclusion section (21.1) mistakenly has the Angry Face icon instead of the Two Minis icon.
 The Two Minis icon on the PQ card is correct.